 6 CAFES YOU SHOULD VISIT FOR THE BEST COFFEE IN PRAGUE

-Located within walking distance of the main train terminal, Náměstí Republiky, we would highly recommend making a stop at EMA Espresso Bar.
-This modern day coffee shop features an extensive coffee menu with the coffee beans changed daily.
+Located within walking distance of the main train terminal, Náměstí Republiky, we would highly recommend making a stop at EMA Espresso Bar Prague.
+Arguably serving some of the best coffee in Prague Old Town, this modern day coffee shop features an extensive coffee menu with the coffee beans changed daily.
 You’ll come across third wave coffee experts including the likes of The Barn & Conceirge Coffee from Berlin, Casino Mocca from Budapest and Drop Coffee Roasters from Stockholm.
 If you’d like to taste something different or just want to talk coffee, strike up a conversation with the passionate baristas.
 Don’t be shy to try one of their homemade slices or breads too.
 You won’t find many people on laptops here as the cafe doesn’t offer wifi.
 Sit on one of the box seats tucked into the glass windows facing the street, at the long communal bench table or on a seat outside on the pavement.

 La Boheme is a place for interior design fans and book lovers.
 Upon entering, you’re greeted by squishy sofas and quirky armchairs that reminds Jasmine of a Harry Potter common room.
 The bookshelf wallpaper makes it feel like you’re in a library.
 A high bench table in the front window is perfect for laptop workers.